Your information, what you need to know

 This practice is taking part in an important national project about people at risk of diabetes and diabetes care and treatment in the NHS.
 The project is called the National Diabetes Audit (NDA).
 If you have diabetes, non-diabetic hyperglycaemia, impaired glucose tolerance or pre-diabetes, your GP practice will share information about your diabetes care and treatment with the NDA.
 The type of information and how it is shared, is controlled by law and enforced by strict rules of confidentiality and security.

-Taking part in the NDA shows that this practice is committed to reducing and improving care for people with diabetes.
+Taking part in the NDA shows that this practice is committed to reducing the impact of Diabetes and improving care for people with diabetes.

 If you do not want your information to be used, please inform the receptionist, GP or nurse.
 This will not affect your care.